alabbas-ali/testing-app/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+Open [http://localhost:3000](http://localhost:3000) and try it .

+## API

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+Can be accessed on [http://localhost:3000/api/search](http://localhost:3000/api/search).
+This endpoint can be edited in `pages/api/search.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+The endpoint that provides
+ * A list of the most popular repositories, sorted by number of stars.
+ * An option to be able to view the top 10, 50, 100 repositories should be available.
+ * Given a date, the most popular repositories created from this date onwards should be returned.
+ * A filter for the programming language would be a great addition to have.

+The end point map the https://api.github.com/search/repositories read more about it https://docs.github.com/en/rest/reference/search

 ## Learn More